How to Get to Mt.Fuji from Tokyo

 Find the cheaper and faster transportation to Mount Fuji!!

 Nobody doubts that Mt.
 Fuji is the most famous and popular sightseeing destination in Japan.
-From climbing the mountain to taking breathtaking pictures or even enjoying an amusement park, they are lots of things to do.
+From climbing the mountain to taking breathtaking pictures or even enjoying an amusement park, there are lots of things to do.
 However, there are too many transportation options to get to Mt.
-Fuji from Tokyo, and it’s difficult to choose the best way for foreign travelers especially first time visitors.
-Which is the cheaper, faster and easier way?
+Fuji from Tokyo, and it’s difficult to choose the best way for foreign travelers especially first-time visitors.
+Which is the cheaper, faster, and easier way?
 Find here the best transportation to Mt.Fuji from Tokyo!!

-But to begin with, a clarification.
+But to begin with a clarification.
 Although it’s often said “Go to Mt.Fuji” (there is even a train station named after it), it’s not that you go to the foot of Mt.Fuji, but to a nearby area where you can see Mt.Fuji (weather permitting).
 There are two popular spots to see Mt.Fuji.
 One is Hakone, which will be discussed in another article, and the other is the Kawaguchiko Lake area, which is the one we are going to explain today.
-Usually you only really go at the foot of Mt.
+Usually, you only really go to the foot of Mt.
 Fuji when you go to climb it.

-In this article I would introduction how to get to main destinations of Mt.Fuji area from Tokyo major stations and airports.
+In this article, I will introduce how to get to the main destinations of the Mt.Fuji area from Tokyo’s major stations and airports.
 Let’s compare bus and train and check out how to get from Tokyo to Mt.Fuji!!

 Bus: Best Value for Money

-▶︎Get shuttle bus tickets from Tokyo to Lake Kawaguchi
+▶︎Get bus tickets from Tokyo to Lake Kawaguchi

 Train: Avoid Problems